atikh/MDPySPN/README.md

 t2 = Transition(label="Transition 2", t_type="I")
 t2.set_weight(weight=0.8)
 ```
+Additionally, in this code, we define special transitions as "Multidimensional Transitions".
+These transitions are divided and showcase the behavior of the system in each dimension in the order of the dimensions introduced at the beginning of the code.
+For instance, in the example code the new order transition, is contributing in the time dimension which is white in the first part of the transition, and non-contributing in energy and waste dimensions which are shown in their parts in black.
 To define which dimensions are affected by the transition we use "dimension_changes" which by default is None.
 ```bash
 t3 = Transition("Processing", "T")